Coinbase Phone Screen Interview: What It Tests and How to Pass

 This is a 30-minute video or phone call.
 There is no code involved.
 There is, however, a vibe check.

 The recruiter is answering one question: does this person actually care about what we're building?
 Coinbase is explicit about this.
-Their culture page and engineering blog both emphasize that they want engineers who genuinely care about their mission, which they describe as "increasing economic freedom in the world."
+Their stated mission is "increasing economic freedom in the world", and they treat it as a hiring filter, not a slogan.
 Recruiters in recent cycles have been specifically probing for cultural alignment on this.

 What gets asked: